dustyburwell/garlic/README.md

-##GARLIC
+##Garlic
 Google Analytics Reporting Library In C#

-Google analytics is a powerful tool for analyzing traffic patterns and conversion on a website.
+Google Analytics is a powerful tool for analyzing traffic patterns and conversion on a website.
 With Garlic, it can become a powerful tool for analyzing usage of any application written in .Net, be it an MsMVC web application or a WPF desktop application.